SingaporeMotherhood | Parenting

 Bereaved parents often find themselves going back and forth through the ‘stages’.
 They seem brave and strong one moment, then appear to ‘relapse’.
 In real life, there is simply no right or wrong way to grieve.

 There is no timeline for grieving and recovery.
 Be patient and give yourself the time you need.
 Experts say that it takes many years for a bereaved parent to work through the process.
 It can thus be very damaging to feel that you should have gotten over your grief just because a certain amount of time has passed.

 Different circumstances and complications leading to the loss of each child also mean that getting over the loss is never straightforward.
 In other words, there is no comparison to the level of pain or the amount of time it should take to recover.

 However, it is equally important to pace yourself.
 If you don’t feel that you are strong enough to pack away your child’s belongings, wait.
 Some parents find that doing this helps them get closure.
 Others may decide to leave their child’s room intact.
 Remember that you can revisit these issues later, even years later, when you are ready.

 Every little step helps.
 Do not feel pressured to conform to tradition or expectations of how you should ‘face reality’; let your emotions decide.
 Congratulate yourself for getting out of bed in the morning and not hiding in a darkened room.
 Consider each smile an achievement.

 You Are Not Alone

-Although nobody can feel the exact same emotions you do, find comfort in knowing that you are definitely not alone.
+Although nobody can feel the exact same emotions you do, find comfort in knowing that you are definitely not alone in losing your child.